eformsignen/eformsignen.github.io/help/chapter5.rst

 Selects the signature type to be used when signing.

--  **Enter Directly:** Clicking the signature area displays the **Signature** pop-up which allows you to sign by selecting one of the multiple signing methods which are **Draw**, **Text**, **Mobile**, **Stamp**, and **Registered signature**.
+-  **Signature:** If the user already has a signature added on eformsign, then clicking the signature area inserts the added signature onto the document.
+If not, then the user manually creates a signature.

--  **Registered Signature:** If the user has already registered a signature on eformsign, then clicking the signature area inserts the registered signature into the document.
+-  **Initial:** If the user already has an initial added on eformsign, then clicking the signature area inserts the added initial onto the document.
+If not, then the user manually creates an initial.

--  **Registered Initials:** If the user has already registered an initial on eformsign, then clicking the signature area inserts the registered initial into the document.
+-  **Stamp:** If the user already has a company stamp added on eformsign, then clicking the signature area inserts the added stamp onto the document.
+If not, then the user manually applies a stamp by scanning and uploading a stamp.

--  **Registered Stamp:** If the user has already registered an stamp on eformsign, then clicking the signature area inserts the registered stamp into the document.
+-  **Signing method:** If you check the Direct signing only check box, it preventns the signature field from being automatically filled when clicked/touched.

 .. note::

-   If there is a registered signature or initial, then it will be automatically entered in the signature area when a signature area is clicked.
-However, if there is no registered signature or initial, then a regular **Signature** pop-up will be displayed when a signature area is clicked.
+   If there is a signature or initial added on eformsign, then it will be automatically entered in the signature area when a signature area is clicked.
+However, if there is no added signature or initial, then a regular **Signature** pop-up will be displayed when a signature area is clicked.

 .. note::